 Grilled meat with a delightful sauce—our favourite as a family.
 We were introduced to it by Chef Mora when we first arrived in Canada, and with his family restaurant sold and COVID forcing us to eat indoors, I decided to make my own.

 Here I share my recreation of this traditional dish, which I hope everyone can enjoy.

 Yaki means grilled—in a pan, on a BBQ, or on an indoor grill, and niku means meat—beef.

-While traditionally this meat is then dipped in the sauce, I prefer to serve it already well coated.
+While this meat is traditionally dipped in the sauce, I prefer to serve it already well coated.
 The choice is yours.

 3 tsp sesame oil